cprogrammer1994/python-bezier/README.md

 # python-bezier

-A simple module to calculate mesh normals for python.
+A simple module to get the points of a cubic bezier curve for python.

 ## Install